sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

 </details>

-**Second: Ruby** we have to establish the relationship in the rails models themselves.
+**Second: Rails Models** we have to establish the relationship in the rails models themselves.
 That means adding code like:

 ```ruby
 class Owner < ActiveRecord::Base